Dimple96-web/React/Notes/Notes.md

 # Ep - 05, Part - 02

 Lets make our website dynamic.
-Till now its dynamic.
+Till now its static.
 Event Handlers
 React is fast in DOM manipulation.
 Without state if we directly manipulate the array variable then it wont work as expected.
 This should be done using the state variable.